Upgrading Cloudera Data Services on premises using OpenShift Container Platform

 Ensure that you have the following before you upgrade:

-• A kubeconfig file for the OCP cluster.
+• A kubeconfig file for the OpenShift Container Platform cluster.

 • Ensure that the kubeconfig file has permissions to create Kubernetes namespaces.